RxLaboratory/Duik/src-docs/docs/getting-started/install.md

 #### Install from within After Effects

 - **Open** After Effects
-- Use the `File/Scritps/Install ScriptUI Panel...` **menu** to select and install the panels of your choice from the *ScriptUI Panels* folder.
+- Use the `File ▷ Scritps ▷ Install ScriptUI Panel...` **menu** to select and install the panels of your choice from the *ScriptUI Panels* folder.
 - **Restart** After Effects

 #### Use without installing